Key precept: Paradoxically, death is humanity’s greatest strength against immortals.

 - the daily replacement and regeneration of worn-out cells and damaged tissues of adult bodies.

 So why is it so difficult to accept the revelation of the resurrection of the entire body, after death, into a transformed body?
 Ahh.
-You have to believe in Creator and Sustainer God for that.
+You have to believe in Creator and Sustainer God for that, and have faith in his written guarantee.

 “Thou fool, that which thou sowest is not quickened, except it die: and that which thou sowest, thou sowest not that body that shall be, but bare grain… So also is the resurrection of the dead: